seanharrington256/WildIris_Qiime2/README.md

 ## 3. Read and process the data

 Now we can import the data and prepare it for analysis in QIIME2.
-As touched on above, QIIME2 puts things into its own file format, and so the first step is to read the raw data into QIIME2 format.
+As I touched on above, QIIME2 puts things into its own file format, and so the first step is to read the raw data into QIIME2 format.

 * As mentioned above, you will need to run QIIME2 from within an interactive session or by submitting jobs with a SLURM script.
 I'll demonstrate both here for the data import step, but then will mostly run through these steps in an interactive session, with exceptions for longer steps.